 - Trouble breathing

-If you cannot reach your veterinarian, you can also call either Animal Poison Control at 1-888-426-4435 or the Pet Poison Helpline at 1-800-213-6680.
+Contact your veterinarian if your cat demonstrates any of these signs.
+If you cannot reach your veterinarian, and you have immediate concerns, you can also call the ASPCA Animal Poison Control or Pet Poison Helpline.

-Can Cats Eat Bread?
+Summary: Can Cats Eat Bread?

 Cats need a diet high in proteins and fats from animal sources in order to stay healthy.

-References and Additional Reading
+References And Further Reading

 Free Updates For Cat Lovers!